liuggio/liuggio.github.com/_posts/2013-01-05-phpunit-vs-phpspec-theory-on-behaviour-driven-development.md

 ### todo here

 dire che il bdd è differente,
-the BDD recommended a different way of doing test, oriented driven behavior that a class should have and not what it should do.
+the BDD recommended a different way of doing test, oriented driven behaviour that a class should have and not what it should do.

 ## The difference in a sentence

-If the story is a key of the development, the behavior is the differrence between TDD and BDD.
+If the story is a key of the development, the behaviour is the differrence between TDD and BDD.

-If you need to test the addition of an object in a collection and this is represented by an array, with xUnit you should test that the collection contains in that array the object, but if the collection is changed to another type of container, graph for example the xUnit will fail, even if the behavior is unchanged.
+If you need to test the addition of an object in a collection and this is represented by an array, with xUnit you should test that the collection contains in that array the object, but if the collection is changed to another type of container, graph for example the xUnit will fail, even if the behaviour is unchanged.

 ## BDD

 There are several BDD frameworks on PHP depending on what you want to test.

-#### External behavior
+#### External behaviour

 Behat deals to have specifications that reflects the environment from the outside.

 #### Internal behaviour

-PHPSpec responds to the behavior in the lower level, from the internal of the classes.
+PHPSpec responds to the behaviour in the lower level, from the internal of the classes.

 PHPSpec is considered a tool that helps you to develop.